General affine adjunctions, Nullstellens\"atze, and dualities: Introduction

 The Galois connection given by the pair $(\CC,\VV)$ in (\ref{intro:c}--\ref{intro:v}) can be made functorial.
-On the algebraic side we consider the category of finitely presented $k$-algebras with their homomorphism.
-On the geometric side we take as objects subsets of $k^{n}$, for each finite $n$, by which we mean sets $S$ equipped with a specific embedding $S\hookrightarrow k^{n}$.
-It is important not to blur the distinction between $S$ itself --- a mere set--- and $S\hookrightarrow k^{n}$ ---an object of our category.
-Indeed, arrows in the geometric category are to be defined affinely, i.e.\ by restriction from $k^{n}$.
-An arrow from $S\hookrightarrow k^{n}$ to $T\hookrightarrow k^{m}$ is a \emph{regular map} $S\to T$, that is, the equivalence class of a \emph{polynomial function} $f\colon k^{n}\to k^{m}$ such that $f$ throws $S$ onto $T$; two such functions are equivalent if, and only if, they agree on $S$.
-There is a functor that associates to each regular map $S\to T$ a contravariant homomorphism of the (automatically presented) co-ordinate rings of $\VV\circ\CC{(T)}$ and $\VV\circ\CC{(S)}$.
+On the algebraic side we consider the category of finitely presented $k$-algebras with their homomorphisms.
+On the geometric side we take sets $S$ equipped with a specific embedding $S\hookrightarrow k^{n}$, as $n$ ranges over the natural numbers.
+It is important not to blur the distinction between $S$ and its embedding into $k^{n}$, because arrows in the geometric category are to be defined \emph{affinely}, i.e.\ by restriction from $k^{n}$.
+An arrow from $S\hookrightarrow k^{n}$ to $T\hookrightarrow k^{m}$ is a \emph{regular map} $S\to T$, that is, the equivalence class of a polynomial function $f\colon k^{n}\to k^{m}$ such that $f$ throws $S$ onto $T$; two such functions are equivalent if, and only if, they agree on $S$.
+There is a functor that associates to each regular map $S\to T$ a contravariant homomorphism of the (automatically presented) coordinate rings of $\VV\circ\CC{(T)}$ and $\VV\circ\CC{(S)}$.
 And there is a companion functor that associates to each homomorphism of presented $k$-algebras $k[X]/I\to k[Y]/J$, with $Y=\{Y_1,\ldots,Y_{m}\}$ and $J$ an ideal of $k[Y]$, a contravariant regular map $\VV{(J)}\to\VV{(I)}$.
-The two functors yield a contravariant adjunction; upon restricting each functor to the fixed points in each domain, one obtains the classical duality (=contravariant equivalence) between affine algebraic varieties and their co-ordinate rings.
+The two functors yield a contravariant adjunction; upon restricting each functor to the fixed points in each domain, one obtains the classical duality (=contravariant equivalence) between affine algebraic varieties and their coordinate rings.
 Compare\footnote{Terminology: Hartshorne's corollary is stated for irreducible varieties, which he calls varieties {\it tout court}.} e.g.\ \cite[Corollary 3.8]{hartshorne1977algebraic}.